danielanywhere/SvgTools/README.md

 ### More Information

-If you plan to use the SvgTools impled form design processes, please feel free to read the user manual on this website at \[Docs/ImpliedFormDesign-UserManual.pdf\](https://danielanywhere.github.io/SvgTools/ImpliedFormDesign-UserManual.pdf)
+If you plan to use the SvgTools implied form design processes, please feel free to read the user manual on this website at [Docs/ImpliedFormDesign-UserManual.pdf](https://danielanywhere.github.io/SvgTools/ImpliedFormDesign-UserManual.pdf).

 The general README for SvgTools follows.